jwendl/ContosoTemplate/README.md

 # ContosoTemplate
-A multi project vs template example
+A multi project Visual studio project template example

 This is using a web application project template from .NET Framework 4.6.2